minenux/minetest-mod-mobs_jam/readme.md

 ---
 *Note: After breeding, animals need to rest for 4 minutes and baby animals take 4 minutes to grow up, also feeding them helps them grow quicker...*

+### tortoise
+These were extracted from dmobs mod from D00Med and its friendly but pretty slowww

+### Owl
+These were extracted from dmobs mod and spawns at the leaves or trees, will rest at night and at day will hide

+### Fox
+These were extracted from dmobs mod, its aggressive and will not leave you from attack

 #### Lucky Blocks: 20